jvalderrama/devo/README.md

 docker build -f Dockerfile -t devo:latest . docker run -p 5000:5000 devo:latest
 ```
-That's it, now to test the app/Jenkinsfile execute the next steps:
+That's it, now to test the continuous integration and deployment pipeline defined in **app/Jenkinsfile** execute the
+next steps:

 Create a volume for Jenkins
 ```